phasephasephase/InjectorTest/README.md

 # InjectorTest
-asynchronous minecraft injector that waits for minecraft's modules to load before injecting
+minecraft injector that waits for modules to load before injecting

 demo: